-- If you cancel your booking 4 monthd before the departure date, the full amount will be refunded to you.
+- If you cancel your booking 4 months before the departure date, the full amount will be refunded to you.

-- If you cancel between 2 and 4 months before the departure date, your deposit will be retained.
+- If you cancel between 2 and 4 months before the departure date, you are refunded 25% of your deposit.

 - If you cancel less than 2 months from the departure date, there is no refund.